Ch3fUlrich/43513-01---Programming-for-Life-Sciences---4KP/README.md

   - [ ] Plotting
     - [ ] Plotting function for single run
     - [ ] Plotting function for the results of the Gillespie function
+  - [ ] Write tests for automated testing

 ## Project (Gillespie Simulation)